owja/image-proxy-bundle/README.md

 ```
 ## Reporting & Collaboration

-Issues and feature requests are tracked in out Github Issue Tracker.
+Issues and feature requests are tracked in this Github Issue Tracker.
 Pull Requests to enhance the code to add features or to fix bugs are very welcome. ;-)

 ## License